La Ballade des Dalton: Plot

-Luke and the Daltons then cross the plains in search of the judge and jury.
-However, every time they find one of their intended victims, Luke manages to play some trick on the Daltons so that they believe their target has been killed.
+The Daltons escape from jail and offer a deal to Lucky Luke: cooperate and (ostensibly) get a share of the inheritance, or refuse and be killed.
+Luke seemingly agrees to supervise the killings and even offers to help commit them.
+However, every time they find one of their intended victims, Luke manages to play some trick on the Daltons so that they believe their target is dead.